Euchie23/SquidStock/notebooks/Biomass_Forecasting/README.md

 This module implements an **Environmentally Dependent Surplus Production Model (EDSPM)** to show how *Illex argentinus* biomass responds to environmental variability (SST & chlorophyll-a) and a moderate warming scenario.
 Analysis focuses on **January–June** (20-year dataset) — the most consistent seasonal window.

+### **What this project does**
+It links temperature and productivity to a logistic surplus-production model, adding fishing removals and Monte Carlo uncertainty, and comparing baseline vs **+2 °C warming**.

-It integrates insights from **CPUE-based models (Module 2)** and moves toward **ecosystem-aware simulation**, forming a key bridge between fishery-dependent and environment-driven population indicators.
+Additionally, it integrates insights from **CPUE-based models (Module 2)** and moves toward **ecosystem-aware simulation**, forming a key bridge between fishery-dependent and environment-driven population indicators.

 ---

 ## 📘 Executive Summary

-- **What we did:** Linked temperature and productivity to a logistic surplus-production model, added fishing removals and Monte Carlo uncertainty, and compared baseline vs **+2 °C warming**.
 - **Main outcome:** Warming gives a **small, short-lived** biomass boost during early months; long-term biomass returns toward the same equilibrium because of density dependence.
 - **CPUE vs biomass:** Normalized CPUE is **volatile** and weakly correlated with biomass — CPUE reflects catchability, aggregation and effort, not necessarily total stock.
 - **Why it matters:** Environment-aware indicators are more reliable than CPUE alone for detecting ecologically meaningful change and guiding seasonal management (closures, adaptive quotas).